fati-bendaouch/Fruit-Segmentation-with-Mask-RCNN/README.md

 - There are 3 classes of fruits (Bananas , apples and oranges)
 - There are 240 images in the training set
 - There are 60 images in the test set
+## Mask RCNN:
+The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
+It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.